-Enterprise Risk Management is a framework covering Business Units and Functional Units, which ensures incorporation of risks faced by the company into Risk Maps.
+Enterprise Risk Management is a framework covering business units and functional units, which ensures incorporation of risks faced by the company into risk maps.
+Risk assessment activity supports stable and efficient operation by identifying key risks that threaten the achievement of company objectives and require specific attention by top management through strengthened controls or execution of mitigation actions.

-Risk analysis activity supports stable and efficient operation by identifying key risks that threaten achievement of company objectives and require specific attention by Top Management through strengthened controls or execution of mitigation actions.
-The Risk Map is a heat map used to graphically present major risks on a matrix using probability and impact ratings as a result of detailed risk assessment processes.
-The Risk Maps integrate Strategic, Operational and Financial risks, which are identified and reassessed on a quarterly basis, providing regular updates to Top Management on evolution of risks and status of mitigation actions.
+The risk map is a heat map used to graphically present major risks on a matrix using probability and impact ratings, and is a result of detailed risk assessment processes.
+The risk maps integrate market and financial, operational and strategic risks, which are identified and reassessed regularly, providing updates to top management on evolution of risks and status of mitigation actions.

-To ensure the profitability and the financial stability of the Group, Financial Risk Management is in place to handle short-term, market related risks.
-Commodity price, FX and interest rate risks are measured by using a complex model based on Monte Carlo simulation, and are managed - if necessary - with risk mitigation tools (such as swaps, forwards and options).
+To ensure the profitability and the financial stability of the group, financial risk management is in place to handle short-term, market related risks.
+Sensitivity analysis and stress testing are performed regularly on market ad financial risks.
+Commodity price, FX and interest rate risks are measured by using a complex model based on Monte Carlo simulation, and are managed - if necessary - with hedging measures.

-Transferring of excess operational risks is done by Insurance Management.
-Purchase of insurances represents an important risk mitigation tool used to cover the most relevant operational and liability exposures.
-The major insurance types are: Property Damage, Business Interruption, Liability and Control of Well Insurance, set around a yearly cycle (i.e. annual renewal of most insurance programs).
-Insurance is managed through a joint program for the whole MOL Group to exploit considerable synergy effects.
+Transferring of the financial consequences of our operational risks is done by insurance management.
+Purchase of insurances represents an important risk mitigation tool used to cover the most relevant exposures and liabilities arising out of our operations.
+The major insurance types are: property damage, business interruption, liability and control of well insurance, set around a yearly cycle (i.e. annual renewal of most insurance programs).
+Insurance is managed through a joint program for the whole group to exploit considerable synergy effects.